 You can remove this time by going to Computer Time reports.
 You’ll need administrator’s privileges to be able to do that.

 Select the “Computer time” option from the upper bar.
 Next select “Dashboard”.

-After that, you’ll need to set timeframe to one day.
-A dashboard will turn into hourly view.
-You can see detailed information about gathered activities by clicking on a bar representing specific hour on a chart.
+After that, you’ll need to set a timeframe to one day.
+A dashboard will turn into an hourly view.
+You can see detailed information about gathered activities by clicking on a bar representing a specific hour on a chart.

 If you have desktop application installed and you’re tracking time spent on the computer, you’ll find an additional entry in your timesheets called “unassigned computer activities”.

 After expanding it you’ll be able to move data from a specific timeframe to desired task or project.
 There is only one condition, though.
-You need to make sure, that the “autocomplete fields: duration and from-to” feature is disabled.
+You need to make sure, that the “Synchronise timeframe with duration when editing time entry” feature is disabled.
 You will find this in the right upper corner of your timesheet.